sevmorris/macback-m1/README.md

 ---
 #### Switch to new Bash

 > A newer version of Bash is installed via Homebrew.
-Time to swith to that.
+Time to switch to that.

 ##### Intel Macs